 - Substance misuse

-Patients are admitted from medium and low secure services or external placements and are supported to work through their individual intensive treatment programme to move to community services.
+Patients are admitted from medium and low secure services or external community based residential/ supported living placements and are supported to work through their individual intensive treatment programme to move to community services.

 Enquiries and Referrals